Health and Safety

 Warning (Symbol: Exclamation Mark)

 The health hazard sign denotes substances that may be harmful to one’s health.
-The emblem can also be used as a warning to be cautious.
+The emblem also denotes a warning to be cautious.

 - Irritation of the respiratory tract